-Since its formation over 50 years ago East Harpenden Gardening Club has managed six allotment sites in the Batford area of Harpenden in close co-operation with Harpenden Town Council.
+Since its formation 60 years ago East Harpenden Gardening Club has managed six allotment sites in the Batford area of Harpenden in close co-operation with Harpenden Town Council.
 The main purpose of the club was to encourage an interest in growing vegetables and healthy eating, as well as promoting exercise and providing an opportunity to meet other people with similar interests.
 This continues today and we have a thriving membership of people of all ages and walks of life.

 In addition the club runs a shop at our Holcroft Road site for members only.
 The shop is open every Sunday from 10am to 12noon.